leelc/iot_poc/README.md

 # IOT_POC

-This repository containts the implementation and setup details of an IoT application "Obstructing Objects Detector".
+This repository contains the implementation and setup details of an IoT application "Obstructing Objects Detector".